Volunteering at BYRA

 Fuelled by volunteers

 At BYRA, an elected Committee manages the club on behalf of the members.
-This is a group of people chosen from the members by the members.
+This is a group of people chosen from the members, by the members.
 The broader membership base actively helps the Committee deliver the selected BYRA initiatives.

 Therefore, unlike at a commercial club, at BYRA, there are no staff and members; there is only the BYRA team.

-The 2024-2025 Season Committee (almost everyone!) is shown below.
+The 2025-2026 Season Committee (but not everyone!) is shown below.

-Note that a number of key Committee positions are currently empty.
+A number of key Committee positions are currently empty.

 Options to Contribute